 The Village Zoning Code defines the term "frontage" as the "extent of a building or of land along a street."
+The Village Zoning Code defines the term "street" as "[a] way which is an existing state, county, town or Village highway or a way shown upon a subdivision plat approved by the Village Planning Board as provided by law or on a plat duly filed and recorded in the office of the County Clerk."
 (See Zoning Code Section 342-3).
-There is no requirement in the Zoning Code that frontage be provided solely along a "public" street.
+There is thus no requirement in the Zoning Code that frontage be provided solely along a "public" street.
 In addition, the Village's Planned Residential Development regulations permit the Planning Board to waive "all normally applicable lot area, width, frontage . . . requirements normally applicable in the zoning district(s) in which the property is located."
 Id.
 Section 342-52(G).
-Accordingly, the Proposed Action would comply with the Village's street frontage standards.